 Federal legislation Relevance to project

 Environment Protection and Biodiversity Conservation Act 1999 No listed flora or ecological communities were identified during the assessment, nor are they considered likely to occur.
 No listed fauna were identified during the assessment field assessment in 2019 by R8 ecologists.
 The EPBC Act listed Regent Parrot (Polytelus anthopeplus monarchoides) was identified as possibly occurring within the construction footprint and is mapped as likely to occur within the construction footprint according to the National Recovery Plan for the species (Baker and Hurley 2011).
 However, the Nyah-Vinifera Park falls outside of the mapped distribution of important for breeding (nesting and foraging) (Baker and Hurley 2011).
-Additionally, given the lack of records within 10 km of the construction footprint, this species is likely to be an occasional visitor, to utilise habitat within the construction footprint as non-important foraging.
+Additionally, given the lack of records within 10 km of the construction footprint, this species is likely to be an occasional visitor, to utilise habitat within the as non-important foraging.
 Impacts as a result of the proposed works are not expected.
-A full assessment of the EPBC Act significant impact criteria to this species from the proposed works for this species are provided in Appendix G. Fourteen migratory species were identified as having the potential to occur within the construction footprint, and fourteen in the proposed inundation area (PMST and VBA).
+A full assessment of the EPBC Act significant impact criteria to this species from the proposed works for this species are provided in Appendix G. Seventeen migratory species were identified as having the potential to occur within the construction footprint, and nineteen in the proposed inundation area (PMST and VBA).
 Most of these species are either highly unlikely to occur (e.g. Bar-tailed Godwit, Eastern Curlew) or would very rarely use airspace over these footprints (e.g. White-throated Needletail).
 It is highly unlikely that the construction footprint supports habitat that would be considered important for migratory species foraging or breeding activity or support an ecologically significant proportion of a population of migratory species.
-A current full assessment of the EPBC Act significant impact criteria to Migratory listed species from the proposed works for this species are provided in Appendix H.
+A current full assessment of the EPBC Act significant impact oriteria to Migratory listed species from the proposed works for this species are provided in Appendix H. The Ramsar Wetland Hattah-Kulkyne National Park is located 100-150 km downstream of the study area.
+It is unlikely that the project will negatively impact on the character of the Ramsar site.
+Whilst impacts to

 State legislation Relevance to project